Ingetraut Dahlberg

 Ingetraut Dahlberg (20 February 1927 – 24 October 2017) was a German information scientist and philosopher who developed the universal Information Coding Classification covering some 6,500 subject fields.
 Her career spanned various roles in research, teaching, editing, and publishing.
 Dahlberg founded the journal International Classification (now Knowledge Organization) as well as both the scientific Society for Classification (de) and International Society for Knowledge Organization.

 Professional career

 Early years

-The interest of Ingetraut Dahlberg in Documentation started when – at an age of 10 years – she received a camera from her father at Christmas.
+The interest of Ingetraut Dahlberg in documentation started when at the age of 10 years when she received a camera from her father at Christmas.
 She started to document everything she regarded as important.

 Ingetraut Dahlberg lived most of her time in Frankfurt/Main.
 She studied Philosophy, History, Anglistics, Catholic Theology, and Biology at the universities of Frankfurt, Würzburg and Düsseldorf with one college year in the United States in between.

 She married the physicist Dr. Reinhard Dahlberg, with whom she had her son Wolfgang.